doc-department/1107/system_components/network_churn.md

 In terms of security, network churn prevents attacks as the point of access is constantly moving.

 As the network re-configures quickly on network churn events, the shape of the network alters around any data.

-As the network grows this churn provides even greater security as the Vaults close to data are altering faster.